Esubaalew/esubaalew.github.io/src/content/wegoch/cafe-talk.md

 To anyone watching his love and greed for meat, it looks like he's tasting meat for the first time in his life.

 I don't know if I caught it from him, but I too have become secretly obsessed with waiting for 11:30/4:30.
 To tell the truth, before I entered university, I didn't even eat beef.
-Even with mutton, I would only eat it if it was fresh—I wouldn't touch it if it was a day old.
+Even with mutton, I would only eat it if it was fresh - I wouldn't touch it if it was a day old.
 Even after coming here, on days when they served meat stew, I used to skip the stew.
 But after a few days, I don't know what happened to me, but I became someone who longed for Zerfor day.
 I even started judging the servers by the amount of meat they gave me.
 If they didn't put enough meat, I would curse them in my heart.

 Even though I was embarrassed by it, on meat days, I would sneak out of the dorm or library and head to the café an hour before it opened.